 If you have special needs to accommodate a motor or sensory impairment, please indicate your needs on the registration form.

 UNC-Chapel Hill uses an alternative to the Social Security number called the Personal ID (PID) to aid in keeping records for students and participants.
-If you do not have a PID, you will be required to enter your birthdate, gender, and e-mail address so that we can assign you a PID.
+If you do not have a PID, you will be required to enter your birthdate and gender so that we can assign you a PID.
 We appreciate your cooperation.

 The University of North Carolina at Chapel Hill is committed to equality of educational opportunity.
 The University does not discriminate in offering access to its educational programs and activities on the basis of race, color, gender, age, national origin, religion, creed, disability, veteran’s status, sexual orientation, gender identity or gender expression.

-Cancellations received in writing by April 4, will receive full refunds—this applies only to those who registered for the entire series of four lectures.
-No refunds will be made after April 4.
+Cancellations received in writing by September 26, 2013 will receive full refunds; this applies only to those who registered for the entire series of 4 lectures.
+No refunds will be made after this date.
 Refunds cannot be given for individual lectures.

 For information, contact:Jill Conrad (email@example.com), Program Facilitator